 Single-Sided Thinning Scissors

-These thinning scissors have teeth on one blade and a smooth, straight edge on the other.
+These thinning cutters have teeth on one blade and a smooth, straight edge on the other.
 They are ideal for blending and texturizing a dog’s coat, as well as for removing bulk from the fur.

 Double-Sided Thinning Shears